History of Ohio State Buckeyes football: Jim Tressel era (2001–2010)

 While fans were optimistic about the chance for success of the 2002 team, most observers were surprised by the Ohio State's National Championship.
 After good offensive performances against Texas Tech and Kent State, and the emergence of freshman Maurice Clarett as a standout running back, Ohio State used strong defense, ball-control play-calling, and field position tactics to win numerous close games, a style of play characterized as "Tresselball", and disparaged by detractors as "the Luckeyes".
 One of the most notable examples occurred against Purdue on November 9, when quarterback Craig Krenzel threw a 4th down touchdown pass to Michael Jenkins late in the game to win, on a play that has gone down in Buckeye lore as "Holy Buckeye", a phrase coined by ABC Television's Brent Musburger's during his call of the play.
 (Buckeye Commentary - Holy Buckeye) A dramatic second-straight victory over Michigan propelled them into the BCS National Championship Game at the Fiesta Bowl, where they beat the Miami Hurricanes in two overtimes in one of the greatest championship games in college football history.
 Following their championship season, Tressel and the school administration became entangled in a major controversy over allegations of NCAA violations by tailback Maurice Clarett.
 Clarett accused Tressel of orchestrating a benefits system, including free cars, cash for no-work jobs, and improper academic assistance.
 However, the NCAA was unable to verify the claims due to a lack of evidence.
-Clarett left Ohio State and tried to apply to the NFL draft, but was unsuccessful.
 In 2004, however, Troy Smith's acceptance of $500 from former OSU booster Robert Q. Baker led to a 2-game suspension from the team, which continued into the 2005 season.
 The businessman was also sanctioned.